assassin990123/paradox/staking.md

 The user is then credited an equivalent amount of the **P-Save** virtual currency, which is the basis for all staking rewards calculations.
 Essentially, a virtual pool is used to determine a users share in the pool.
 A users pending rewards are then calculated by the following formula:

 $$
-\displaystyle {Reward = Bonus_a + Bonus_l + \frac{Stake * Share}{Precision}} - Debt
+\displaystyle {Reward_t = Reward_a + Reward_l
 $$

 The function variables are defined below:

 Variable   | Description
 :---:   | :---:
-Bonus A | Bonus based on the amount staked, defined above.
+Reward A | Reward based on the amount staked, defined above.
-Bonus L | Bonus based on the length of the stake, defined above.
+Reward L | Reward based on the length of the stake, defined above.
-Share   |  Represents the accumulated $PARA per share.
-Precision  | Token Decimal
-Debt | This is a representation of previous stakes that have already been claimed.

 ---